When an Apple a Day Can't Keep Worry Away

 Fry agrees that support groups can be very helpful – they have been to her – but points out that it is important to find a good fit.
 If, for instance, everyone in the group is 30 years older than you, it might be hard to take comfort from the meetings.

 Both Bantug and Fry agree that it is important to find someone who is a good role model.
 “Look at survivors who are doing well, who are thriving after cancer,” suggests Bantug.
+Fry's website is devoted to the notion of thriving after cancer and other life-threatening illnesses and circumstances.

 Fry also has some very practical recommendations from her own life.
 “If I start to feel nervous, I go out, sit at a café, and have a glass of wine.”
 She tries to bring a friend – but even if no one is available, Fry will still go out.
-“I take myself to the movies, listen to music, or write for my blog.
+“I take myself to the movies, listen to music, or write my blog.
 I try to distract myself in a positive way.”

 Positive distraction was Fry’s approach even when she was in treatment.
 “The night before my lumpectomy, I went to a Christmas party.
 I didn’t eat or have alcohol, but I sipped a diet Coke and danced.”
 She was a little nervous as she walked to the subway to go home, she says, but at least she hadn’t spent the whole evening worrying.
 “I want to be living every day,” she says.
 She’s found this method works well for her.